-Norbert Götz has a wide range of interests including political culture, international relations, democracy, welfare state, nationalism, peace and conceptual history.
+Norbert Götz's research has recently focused on humanitarianism, moral economy, global civil society and civil society-state relations.
+His interests also include populism and nationalism, political culture, peace and international relations, democracy and the welfare state, and conceptual history.
 He has worked on Germany, Sweden, Denmark, Finland, Norway, Great Britain, Ireland, the US, Iceland, the Baltic republics and the Baltic Sea region at large, as well as on international relations in general, in particular the United Nations and to some extent European integration.
-A focus of his work is humanitarianism, global civil society and civil society-state relations.
-Another concern is the use of synergies of the disciplines of history and political science and, more broadly, transdisciplinary approaches.
+A major concern of Götz is the use of synergies of the disciplines of history and political science and, more broadly, transdisciplinary approaches.
 Appreciating a variety of theoretical orientations, his work draws in particular from constructivist perspectives.
 His teaching has mainly been in the fields of modern Nordic history, civil society and international relations.

-For the period 2018–2023 he is Södertörn Universitys representative in the board of the research programme "Reimagining Norden in an Evolving World (ReNEW): An Excellence Hub in Reserach, Educaton and Public Outreach", in which he assumes responsibility for the doctoral programme.
+For the period 2018–2023 he is Södertörn University's representative in the board of the research programme "Reimagining Norden in an Evolving World (ReNEW): An Excellence Hub in Reserach, Educaton and Public Outreach", in which he assumes responsibility for work with doctoral researchers and emerging scholars.

 His membership in academic cooperation includes the Swedish Graduate School of History, the Association for Political History, and participation in the advisory boards of the Baltic Journal of Political Science and Regions and Cohesion.

 Norbert Götz has been awarded the Hans-Rosenberg-Memorial Prize of the Heinrich-August-and-Dörte-Winkler-Foundation in the Friedrich-Ebert-Foundation for his dissertation as well as the 15th Annual Scholarship Award of the Swedish Womens Educational Association International (SWEA).